 Ingredients for Irish traditional potato soup

-Like most of our meals there are many variations of for the potato soup recipe as most of us tend to use our imagination when it comes to cooking.
+As with most of our meals, there are many variations for the potato soup recipe.

 We suggest trying the below soup recipe and even attempt to create your own variation of this great tasting soup.